magenta-aps/cookie-consent/README.md

         localStorageId: 'mysite-cookie-consent-123456789',
         messages: {
             purposes: [
-                'To enable GlobalFirm(tm) tracking for web analytics', 'For AddService(tm) to create targeted marketing'
+                'To enable GlobalFirm(tm) tracking for web analytics.
+These cookies will expire within 6 months.', 'For AddService(tm) to create targeted marketing.
+These cookies will expire within 30 days.'
             ],
             additionalInfo: '<a href="www.myssite.com/about-the-cookies">Go here to read the small print.</a>', }